Xcode Setup Guide

 - src is typically where your app's source files will go

-- bin is where your finished runnable app will end up, as well as your data folder which is for assets like images, sound files, etc.
+- bin is where your finished runnable app will end up, as well as your

 The file with the .xcodeproj